 11. The landlord is seeking to recover possession of the rented premises located at [REDACTED].
 12. The landlord testified that they are looking to have their property returned as per the Residential Tenancies Act, 2018.
-13. The landlord testified that a notice to terminate was issued under Section 18 of the Act (Exhibit L # 1) to terminate the tenancy on 31 January 2020.
-The landlord testified that the notice to terminate was posted to the tenant's door on 28 October 2019.
-The landlord indicated that as of the hearing date (08 June 2020), the tenant and/or an occupant remained in the unit.
-The landlord further testified that to the best of his knowledge, there is 1 adult living in the unit.
+13. The landlord testified that a notice to terminate was issued under Section 18 of the Act (Exhibit L # 2) to terminate the tenancy on 31 January 2021.
+The landlord testified that the notice to terminate was sent registered mail [REDACTED] and considered served on 25 October 2020 as per section 42(6) of the RTA, 2018.
+The landlord indicated that as of the hearing date (19 April 2021), the tenant and/or an occupant remained in the unit.
+The landlord further testified that to the best of her knowledge, there is 1 adult living in the unit.